How to Use the Best of Nature to Balance Your Microbiome and Improve Immunity

 - Add Good Quality Supplements to Your Diet

 Certain supplements – such as omega-3 fish oil, carotenoids, Co-enzyme Q10, antioxidants, selenium, probiotics and vitamins C, D and E – may help naturally balance your microbiome.
-Bullseye contains antioxidants such as clove, cinnamic acid, pomegranate leaf extract, rosemary leaf, eucalyptus and lemon balm leaf extract to eliminate free radical damage to tissues by restoring alkalinity and naturally reducing toxins.
+Bacterial Defense contains antioxidants such as clove, cinnamic acid, pomegranate leaf extract, rosemary leaf, eucalyptus and lemon balm leaf extract to eliminate free radical damage to tissues by restoring alkalinity and naturally reducing toxins.

 Cell-IQ Natural Immunity, meanwhile, is a high-quality supplement developed by Dr. William J. Hennen, Ph.D.
 In essence, it is designed to naturally restore immunity and microbiome health.
 It does this by employing the anti-inflammatory properties curcumin and vitamin D, but also transfer factors – immune-messenger molecules found in the first milk.
 If your immune system is letting you down, and your body acts like a magnet for any bug doing the rounds, you would be well-advised to give Natural Immunity a try.
 It is, after all, formulated to maximise the immune system's ability to fight back, delivering essential nutrients directly to the cells that need them most.
 For more information regarding this or any other product, don't hesitate to get in touch with us.